604-323-5493 | email@example.com

 David Hudgins is a founder of the internationally acclaimed Electric Company Theatre in Vancouver.
 After more than two decades with this innovative company he has won numerous Jessie Awards.

-David tries to find time to be a dad and adventure, too.
 His 5-year orchestral / physical-theatre hybrid experiment odyssey called Flee, with composer Peggy Lee, found its legs at the Fox Cabaret with Electric Company and Studio 58 in 2016.
+David finds time to be a dad and adventure, too.

 604-323-5308 | email@example.com